 \subsection{Support Mismatch}

 So far the challenges have still been similar to homogeneously observable imitation learning.
-However, our preliminary experiments demonstrated that merely importance-weighting is not enough to fix the problem that occurred by the absence of interactions under $\mathcal{O}_\mathrm{E}$.
-So there exist some other issues between the expert demonstrations and the evolving data.
+However, our preliminary experiments demonstrated that merely importance weighting is not enough to fix the problem that occurred by the absence of interactions under $\mathcal{O}_\mathrm{E}$.
+So there exist some other issues between the expert demonstrations and the initial data.
 To find out the underlying issues, we plot the t-Distributed Stochastic Neighbor Embedding (t-SNE)~\citep{vanDerMaaten2008} visualizations of these two empirical distributions under $\mathcal{O}_\mathrm{E}$ on {\it Hopper} and {\it Walker2d}, as shown in Figure~\ref{fig:tsne_pi1}.
-Twenty trajectories were collected for both the expert demonstrations and the evolving data.
-We can observe that there exist some high-density regions of demonstrations in which the evolving data do not cover; that is, there exist some regions of the demonstrations that $\pi_1$ did {\it not explore}.
+Twenty trajectories were collected for both the expert demonstrations and the initial data.
+We can observe that there exist some high-density regions of demonstrations in which the initial data do not cover; that is, there exist some regions of the demonstrations that $\pi_1$ did {\it not explore}.
 Wang et al.~\citep{DBLP:conf/icml/WangCAD19} found a similar phenomenon in the standard IL setting.
-On the other hand, the importance-weighting $\alpha$ cannot calibrate this situation where $\frac{\rho_{\pi_\mathrm{E}}}{\rho_{\pi_1}}=\infty$.
+On the other hand, the importance weighting $\alpha$ cannot calibrate this situation where $\frac{\rho_{\pi_\mathrm{E}}}{\rho_{\pi_1}}=\infty$.

 To formulate this problem, here we introduce the {\it Support Set} of the occupancy measure: \begin{definition}[Support Set] The support set of a occupancy measure $\rho$ is the subset of the domain containing the elements which are not mapped to zero: